Upgrade Your Team with a Digital Accounts Receivable Process

 - What could we do to eliminate more friction points in the payment process?

-The answers to all of these questions can help the business become even more healthy from a financial standpoint - an attractive attribute for investors, board members, and potential employees.
-And, finance leaders can take the data they already have and circulate it to other stakeholders.
-What impact would it have on sales, marketing, customer service, or business development if the A/R team could unlock new revenue sources, improve cash flow, and reduce Days Sales Outstanding (DSO)?
+The answers to these questions can help the business become even more financially healthy - an attractive attribute for investors, board members, and potential employees.
+And finance leaders can take the data they already have and circulate it to other stakeholders.
+What impact would it have on sales, marketing, customer service, or business development if the AR team could unlock new revenue sources, improve cash flow, and reduce DSO?

 Working cross-functionally to support different departments can improve outcomes company-wide.
 Just ask Paystand customer Choozle: their digital transformation led to a 50% drop in receivables over 90 days and a one-third reduction in DSO.
 And they cut their closing time in half - a big win for board members who want financial documents fast.

-The wide-ranging benefits of having a digital Accounts Receivable process is clear.
-However, it's not as simple as just flipping a switch - otherwise we'd all have done it already.
-There’s a lot of research, goal-setting, planning, and executing that needs to take place in order to have a successful transition.
+The wide-ranging benefits of having a digital Accounts Receivable process are clear.
+However, it's more complex than flipping a switch - otherwise, we'd all have done it already.
+Research, goal-setting, planning, and execution must occur to transition successfully.

-If you’d like to start mapping out your current processes and developing your digital A/R strategy, check out our Free guide: The Controller's Guide to B2B Payment Optimization.
-Using this guide, you'll gain a better understanding of what's working (or not working) and what you'd like to change.
-To learn how the Paystand platform can uniquely benefit your company, contact us today for a free demo.
+To start mapping out your current processes and developing your digital AR strategy, check out our Free guide: The Controller's Guide to B2B Payment Optimization.
+Using this guide, you'll better understand what's working (or not working) and what you'd like to change.